rawitat/gtypist_lessons/programming_quotes.typ

 *:G2_16
 I:[16] Paul Graham, "Beating the Averages"
 S:Ordinary technology changes fast.
 But programming languages are different:
- :programming languages are not just technology, but what programmers think in.
+ :Programming languages are not just technology, but what programmers think in.
  :They're half technology and half religion.
 And so the median language, meaning :whatever language the median programmer uses, moves as slow as an iceberg.